MrNothing/AI-Blocks/README.md

 # ![AI-Blocks](logo.png)
-A powerfull and intuitive interface that allows anyone to create Machine Learning models!
+A powerfull and intuitive WYSIWYG interface that allows anyone to create Machine Learning models!

 <img src="https://raw.githubusercontent.com/MrNothing/AI-Blocks/master/sc4.png" width="700">

 The concept of AI-Blocs is to have a simple scene with draggable objects that have scripts attached to them.
-The model can be run directly on the editor or exported to a standalone script that runs on Tensorflow.
+The model can be run directly on the editor or be exported to a standalone script that runs on Tensorflow.

 <img src="https://raw.githubusercontent.com/MrNothing/AI-Blocks/master/sc2.png" width="500">